 I have used hypnotic tapes for years and find them very workable, especially if you can find one which helps deal with a problem area, such as public speaking, etc. I now use books on tape (CDs) at night.

 It helped me to cut back on caffeine, and only have my coffee early in the morning.
 Also, I don't drink fluids towards evening so I don't wake up to use the bathroom, and if you eat some carbohydrates in the evening it also helps you sleep.
-One more thing is to take a nice walk or stroll every day.

 I was trying various things for RLS and discovered a really soothing thing is to use a heating pad at the foot of the bed, on top of the covers.
 This creates a gentle warmth that is conducive to sleep.
 I don't know if this actually helped my RLS but I haven't had it since I started using the heating pad.
 Using a fan to mask any outside sounds also helps some people.

 Check into your stomach acid, remedy that.
 Then try some tryptophan & or 5HTP with P5P, niacin, chelated magnesium, vitamin C & B2.
 Digestion is always the 1st place to look to find out if you are completely digesting proteins, without the properly digested protein, you don't have the precursors for the hormones & neurotransmitters to get to sleep & for many other things.
-It's a main cause of muscle wasting & weight gain.

 I have a little plaque in my bedroom that says If you can't sleep don't count sheep talk to the Shepherd It works for me I pray that you will find restful sleep in Jesus name.